ritster/bav-browser/datasets.md

 Banna virus (BAV), classified under the genus Seadornavirus within the family Reoviridae, possesses a genome comprising 12 segments of double-stranded RNA (dsRNA), encoding a mix of structural and non-structural proteins.
 The total genome length is approximately 21 kb, with conserved terminal sequences that assist in genomic packaging and replication.
 First identified in Xishuangbanna, Yunnan Province, China, in 1987, BAV is transmitted by blood-sucking arthropods like mosquitoes, midges, and ticks.
 It infects a wide range of hosts, including humans, cattle, and swine, and has been associated with viral encephalitis and febrile illnesses.
 Its distribution spans Southeast Asia, with isolations from China, Vietnam, and Indonesia, highlighting its potential as a zoonotic pathogen.

-Also included in this browser are select Banna-like viruses also from the family Reoviridae.
-We included the Kadipiro virus (KDV) reference genome for its similarity to BAV - in fact, the discovery of these viral similarities prompted the reassignment of these two viruses to a new genus (Seadornavirus) within the family Reoviridae<sup>1</sup>.
-Also included are select viral segments (1, 2, 9, and 12) from 13 viruses (9 BAV, 4 BAV-like) as described in ```misc/our_msa.csv```.
-These particular segments were selected
+This browser also includes select Banna-like viruses from the Reoviridae family.
+The reference genome of the Kadipiro virus (KDV) was incorporated due to its notable similarity to BAV.
+Indeed, the identification of these viral similarities led to the reclassification of both viruses into a new genus, Seadornavirus, within the Reoviridae family<sup>1</sup>.
+Additionally, specific viral segments (1, 2, 9, and 12) from 13 viruses (9 BAV and 4 BAV-like) are included, as outlined in `misc/our_msa.csv`.
+These segments were selected based on data availability and their representation as the most and least conserved genes across the viral strains studied<sup>3</sup>.

 **<ins>IMPORTANT NOTE:</ins>** Please install dependencies and set environment variables as described in the README (see "Installing a Local Copy of the Database") before running any of the shell scripts associated with these data.